ga2arch/slack/README.md

 * very low resource usage
 * on linux, SIGTERM and SIGINT will be gracefully handled
 * multi platform (osx and linux)
+* small log file located in user home (.slack.logs), that will be resetted every time slack++ is started

+**IT DOES NOT SUPPORT TERMINAL RESIZE**
+Given our data structure, and the effort that we should put to have proper terminal resize support, we won't implement it.
+We consider it useless for a ncurses client.
+If you're willing to, you can send us a pull request.